Stav141/Speaking-Chatgpt/README.txt

+!!
+You will need Google Cloud (for text ot speech token)!!

 anotherone.bat serves to log into the chatgpt session, without being logged into a session you will not be able to receive replies from ChatGpt